noprompt/meander/doc/cookbook.md

 Please add your own tips and tricks!
-You can suggest edits directly through the Github UI.
+You can edit this file from Github by clicking then pencil icon in the top right of the file view.

 ## Reuse subpatterns in other patterns